mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ```

 {% hint style="info" %}
-The pay loads are JSON in both the cases and are part of the body.
+The pay loads are JSON in both the cases and are part of the body.<br>
 CallbackId would be set to the [http://127.0.0.1:<device_service_port>](http://127.0.0.1:<device_service_port>).
 So, the caller will use the respective HTTP verb/method and the URL to call the service.
 {% endhint %}